Nordstrom Mobile Website

 In the first study, it quickly became clear that the discoverability of the local navigation was a severe issue as participants struggled to find the entry point.
 Following the study, we entered into a cycle of researching, refining, and testing until we landed on a successful solution.

 We met our deadline and launched our new mobile site in October, just in time for the holiday season.
+After our launch, we held our breath for the holidays.
+However, we were blown away by the numbers.
+In the next month, we saw massive (more than double) year over year increases in demand on Thanksgiving Day.

 Our website was supported and updated by a large number of people across many different teams.
 In order to help those people understand how each desktop page was 'translated' to its mobile counterpart, I worked together with site operation and marketing teams to put together the following guidelines document: